ucasligang/ucasligang.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate at the Institute of Software, Chinese Academy of Sciences (CAS), working on Self-supervised Learning and Diffusion Models.
 In June 2025, I will obtain my Ph.D. degree from Institute of Software, Chinese Academy of Sciences.
-If you have any good job opportunities (including postdoctoral research positions, algorithm researchers, algorithm engineers, and other related roles), please feel free to contact me at ucasligang[at]gmail[dot]com.
+I am pleased to announce that I will be joining Honor's MagicOS division as a Senior Computer Vision Algorithm Engineer, working within the Smart Vision Platform team.
+My primary focus will be on research and development in multimodal understanding and AIGC (AI-Generated Content) technologies.
+Our team is currently seeking both interns and full-time researchers/engineers.
+If you're interested in opportunities in these cutting-edge fields, please feel free to share your resume with me at ucasligang[at]gmail[dot]com.

-My current research interests center on AIGC (Artificial Intelligence Generated Content).
+My current research interests center on multimodal understanding and AIGC (Artificial Intelligence Generated Content).
 Specific research interests include, but are not limited to:

+**Large multi-modal models**.

 **Controllable generative diffusion models**.